JosefEreq/FirefoxHardening/README.md

 Content blocking/uBlock Origin

-Isolate site cookies and other data for each domain/Temporary Containers
+Isolate site data(Other than cookies) for each domain and prevent cookies from being reused for the same domain/Temporary Containers

 Auto-delete Etag/Chameleon